The last date to file Income Tax Return (ITR) for FY 2021-22 (AY 2022-23) without late fee is 31st July 2022

 Read about how to calculate and pay Advance Tax.

-In case the taxpayer wants to revise the original return due to some amendments , the same can be done using revised return u/s 139 (5).
-A revised return can be filed either before the completion of the assessment year.
+If the taxpayer wants to revise the original return after the due date, the same can be done using revised return u/s 139 (5).
+You can file a belated return on or before 31st December of the assessment year.

 The last date to file ITR for individuals is 31st July of the relevant assessment year and 31st October for taxpayers whose accounts are subject to audit.